xmtp/snap/README.md

 ## Notes

-- Babel is used for transpiling TypeScript to JavaScript. hen building with the CLI, `transpilationMode` must be set to `localAndDeps` to include `xmtp-js` in the transpilation, which is required for the Snap to build properly.
+- Babel is used for transpiling TypeScript to JavaScript.
+When building with the CLI, `transpilationMode` must be set to `localAndDeps` to include `xmtp-js` in the transpilation, which is required for the Snap to build properly.